-CHILL Counseling Program – A school-based counseling program for students in 6th through 12th grade who need help with issues such as divorce, grief and loss, low self-esteem, anger management and depression.
+CHILL Counseling Program – A school-based counseling program for students in sixth through 12th grade who need help with issues such as divorce, grief and loss, low self-esteem, anger management and depression.
 CHILL Counselors focus on prevention and early intervention programs.
 There is no cost to students or families.
-Please contact your school to learn more about CHILL and your CHILL Counselor.

 School Nursing Services – Licensed nurses at school provide a variety of services and can handle emergencies and treat illnesses so children can return to class as quickly as possible, ready to learn and make the most of the school day.
-Financial support from WPHF helps schools upgrade from a basic school health aide to hire a Licensed Practical Nurses or Registered Nurse.
-Please contact your school to learn more about the available school nursing services and your school nurse.
+Financial support from WPHF helps schools upgrade from a basic school health aide to hire a Licensed Practical Nurse or Registered Nurse.

-School Based Health Centers – When the need exists, school nurses can refer students to two health centers staffed by Nurse Practitioners (located on the Glenridge Middle and Winter Park High campuses).
+School-Based Health Centers – When the need exists, school nurses can refer students to two health centers staffed by Nurse Practitioners (located on the Glenridge Middle and Winter Park High campuses).
 NPs have master’s degrees and can offer more advanced care for students from the 13 schools.
 The NPs provide important services to students whose families don’t have adequate health care coverage or access to a health care provider for their children.
 NPs can assess, diagnose and prescribe medications and therapies for patients.
-Visits are by appointment only.
-To schedule an appointment at Glenridge Middle, call 407-623-1415, ext.
-5072245.
-To schedule an appointment at Winter Park High, call 407-622-3200, ext.
-6182437.

 Healthy School Teams – A concept developed by the Foundation and piloted in the 13 schools, Healthy School Teams (HST), are comprised of stakeholders from within the schools and community who plan and present activities that promote health and wellbeing among students and staff.
 The WPHF funds HST programs and efforts at each school.
 Based on the success of HSTs to ensure the implementation of school district wellness policies, OCPS now requires all its schools to have an HST.
-HSTs have become commonplace throughout Florida.
-Please contact your school to learn more about their HST and your school’s HST leader.
+HSTs have become commonplace throughout Florida based on this model.